cdmadrigal/TPPAutomation/README.md

 - This fits the DevOps story.
 Spin up and destroy TPP instances with a template without much setup (Only entering a few parameters).
 Automate everything.
 - You need short lived, test TPP environments.

+This setup currently supports the following:
+- Creation of a new MSSQL RDS instance or restoration from an existing snapshot.
+- 90% of the Microsoft AD setup for TPP.
+The final 10% is a manual process that can't be avoided.
+- Creation of a TPP server, this can either be added to an existing TPP cluster or brand new one.

 ## Getting Started
 A few things you will need to run through this: